shaik1002/biggitlabbomb/doc/api/runners.md

 Prerequisites:

-- You must be an administrator of or have at least the Maintainer role for the target project.
+- You must be an administrator of or have at least the Maintainer role in the target project.

 ```plaintext
 GET /projects/:id/runners